briis/hass-weatherflow2mqtt/README.md

 - `TEMPEST_DEVICE`: If you have a Tempest Weather Station set this to True.
 If False, the program will assume you have the older AIR and SKY units.
 Default is *True*
 - `UNIT_SYSTEM`: Enter *imperial* or *metric*.
 This will determine the unit system used when displaying the values.
 Default is *metric*
 - `RAPID_WIND_INTERVAL`: The weather stations delivers wind speed and bearing every 2 seconds.
 If you don't want to update the HA sensors so often, you can set a number here (in seconds), for how often they are updated.
 Default is *0*, which means data are updated when received from the station.
 - `ELEVATION`: Set the hight above sea level for where the station is placed.
 This is used when calculating some of the sensor values.
+Station elevation plus Device height above ground.
 The value has to be in meters.
 Default is *0*
 - `WF_HOST`: Unless you have a very special IP setup or the Weatherflow hub is on a different network, you should not change this.
 Default is *0.0.0.0*
 - `WF_PORT`: Weatherflow always broadcasts on port 50222/udp, so don't change this.
 Default is *50222*
 - `MQTT_HOST`: The IP address of your mqtt server.
 Even though you have the MQTT Server on the same machine as this Container, don't use `127.0.0.1` as this will resolve to an IP Address inside your container.
 Use the external IP Address.
 Default value is *127.0.0.1* (**Required**)